gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-Multiple-Nodes.md

 ### Enable Celery

-In the master node, the following file should be modified to enable the Celery support
+In the master node, the following file should be modified to enable the Celery support:

 `/etc/openquake/openquake.cfg:`